You searched for "submit planning application "

 Read more about "Outdoor Playing Space Scheme"...Residents in both Halesworth and Oulton will be asked to decide whether Neighbourhood Plans for their areas should be used to determine future planning applications.

-Read more about "Residents to vote on Neighbourhood Plans"...Regular reviews of conservation areas are known as Conservation Area Appraisals.
+Read more about "How to pay RAMS"...Regular reviews of conservation areas are known as Conservation Area Appraisals.
 The public is consulted, to ensure that the appraisals reflect community aspirations and not simply those of the planning authority.
 Once published conservation area appraisals provide the local planning authority with the basis for policies which are designed to preserve or enhance all of the aspects of character and appearance that define an area's special interest.